Inside the Johnny Depp vs. Amber Heard Defamation Trial: Verdict, Drama, and Consequences

 Amber Heard‘s lawyer, Elaine Charlson Bredehoft, claims her client cannot afford to pay Johnny Depp the $10+ million in damagesAmber Heard‘s lawyer, Elaine Charlson Bredehoft, claims her client cannot afford to pay Johnny Depp the $10+ million in damages (Credit: Roger Wong / INSTARimages)

-So, the case may have reached its conclusion.
-But we’re still left with the cold harsh reality that the bigger issue is far from over.
+The highly-publicized trial also highlighted the problem of harmful lies and disinformation in the era of viral culture.
+So, the case may have reached its conclusion, but we’re still left with the cold, harsh reality that the bigger issue is far from over.

 “That’s because she was demonized here,” Elaine Charlson Bredehoft said on the Today show about why they lost.
 “A number of things were allowed in this court that should not have been allowed, and it caused the jury to be confused.”